roespinosa13/roespinosa/english-please/index.md

 ---
-layout: post-index
+layout: post-index-eng
 title: All Posts
-excerpt: "Some posts may be translated to English"
+excerpt: Some posts may be translated to English
 ---